-Walking is an excellent way of increasing your daily excercise and is suitable for all ages.
+Walking is an excellent way of increasing your daily exercise and is suitable for all ages.
 Walking regularly can reduce the risk of developing chronic illness and also benefits people who already have health problems, such as obesity, hypertension, chronic lung disease and diabetes.

 Hertfordshire Health Walks: Alternate Mondays, 10am at Southern Country Park.
 For more information click here.

 Walk England: Information on how to get active through walking. www.walkengland.org.uk